REGISTRATION & PAYMENT FOR IVV STAMP(S)

 At most of the Ontario Director’s Permanent Trail Start Points, there is NO WALK BOX for registration.
 You may register in two ways:

+(1) Instructions by regular mail: Contact the Ontario Director for the instructions.
 The registration fee for walks in Canada is $2.00 CDN.
 You may pay for your fee total by personal cheque, payable only to ‘WVAO’ for the required sum.
-After printing the blank registration form, please send the handwritten copy and cheque to either person below.
-Upon receipt of full payment and complete registration information, you will be sent the walk instructions.
-When you have done the walk, send the instruction sheet back with the correct reply to the qualifying question, and a CVF Insert Card will be mailed or emailed to you.
+After printing the , please send the handwritten copy and cheque to the Director, below.

 Frequently Asked Questions